An Innovative Next Activity Prediction Using Process Entropy and Dynamic Attribute-Wise-Transformer in Predictive Business Process Monitoring: Preliminaries

 \subsection{Event log}

-Event logs record data about various event types and their timestamps, typically collected during the operation of modern industrial systems and machines~\citep{huang2021deep}.
-These logs are valuable for analyzing and anticipating critical events, enabling proactive responses that improve system efficiency and reliability~\citep{huang2021deep}.
-Each event log consists of three main components: \textbf{CaseID}, \textbf{Activities}, and \textbf{Timestamps}.
+Event logs record data about various event types and their timestamps, typically collected during the operation of modern industrial systems and machines.
+These logs are crucial for process analysis, enabling predictive insights, optimization, and proactive responses that improve system efficiency and reliability~\citep{huang2021deep}.
+Table~\ref{tab:event_log} presents a sample event log from the BPIC\_2012\_A event logs, highlighting the fundamental details of an event, including: \textbf{CaseID} (identifying a process instance), \textbf{Activities} (representing process steps), and \textbf{Timestamps} (marking when events occur).